-- How can I prepare for hurricane season amid the coronavirus pandemic?
+- How can I prepare for hurricane season?

 - Create a hurricane kit with non-perishable food and emergency supplies for your household.
 To minimize your exposure to other people, use a delivery service, such as Instacart, Amazon Prime and Shipt.
 Avoid a direct hand off by having the bags left by your door and also tip the driver electronically;